ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Methodology

-where $\bm{\beta}_{k,j}$ is the topology parameter.
-To satisfy the constraints on the cell topology (Eq.~\ref{eq:constraints_topology}), ROME-v2 extends Gumbel-Max reparameterization to a Gumbel-Top2 trick:
+To satisfy the constraints on the cell topology (Eq.~\ref{eq:constraints_topology}), ROME-v2 extends Gumbel-Max to Gumbel-Top2:

-ROME-v2 provides an efficient way to sample edges, and only 28 variables are used to represent the topology of normal and reduction cell with 4 intermediate nodes.

-\paragraph{Theoretical analysis on Gumbel-Top2.} We show that our Gumbel-Top2 technique is equivalent to sampling two different edges without replacement with probability simplex $p_i$.
-We sketch our proof as follows and the rigorous full version can be found in supplemental materials.
+We also demonstrate that the Gumbel-Top2 technique is equivalent to sampling two different edges \emph{without replacement} with probability simplex $p_i$, so that Gumbel-Top2 sampling can be made differentiable.
+Details can be found in Sec.~\ref{supp:sec:proof-gumbel} in the supplementary.

-Let $p_i$ be the probability of $e_i$ being selected by single choice among $n$ edges.
-Without loss of generality, we suppose that $e_1$ is chosen.